Loading Events

 Antoine is a community and forest ecologist currently working as a researcher at the French Agricultural Research and International Cooperation Organization (CIRAD), which is dedicated to supporting sustainable development in tropical and Mediterranean regions.

-Antoine earned his PhD in Biology/Ecology from the University of Sherbrooke (Canada) and holds a degree in Conservation Biology from the University of Paris-Sud-Orsay.
-He has held postdoctoral research positions at the University of Helsinki and the Institute of Botany at the Czech Academy of Sciences.
+Antoine earned his PhD in Biology/Ecology from the University of Sherbrooke (Canada).
+He has held postdoctoral research positions at the University of Helsinki (Finland) and the Institute of Botany at the Czech Academy of Sciences (Czech Republic).

 Education & Career